 15 Tips for Choosing LED Bulbs for Your Home

-LED (light emitting diode) lights use less energy, last longer, come in many different colors, and are now available in a variety of bulbs that can fit into the sockets already around your house.
-If you’ve been attracted by LED lighting before but haven’t switched yet, now’s the time.
-Here’s what you need to know about buying LEDs for your home.
+LED lights use less energy, last longer and come in many different colors.
+If you've been attracted by LED lighting before but haven't switched yet, now's the time.

 Because LED light bulbs don’t use much electricity (they use a small electrical charge to produce energy along the visible spectrum, thanks to highly specific, reactive compounds), you can’t really use watts to judge their brightness.
 Instead, look at lumens, a more direct measure of brightness.
 Around 800 lumens is equivalent to a 60-watt incandescent bulb, while 1600 lumens is about as bright as a 100-watt incandescent bulb.